Telstra: Telstra Digital

 In February 2011, Telstra announced the formation of Telstra Digital under the leadership of Gerd Schenkel who was hired from National Australia Bank/UBank.
 Gerd reported to Karsten Wildberger who was Group Managing Director of Telstra Consumer, and was ultimately appointed to be the new minister for digitization of Germany in 2025.

 Telstra Digital's initial purpose was to improve the use of digital channels for customer service.
 In April 2011, Telstra Digital relaunched its web homepage design.
 In July 2011, Telstra Digital launched "CrowdSupport", an online forum to crowd source customer service.
 As of July 2017, Telstra's "CrowdSupport" had 463,000 posts.
 It was also cited as an example of "scaling at the edge" by Deloitte's Centre for the Edge.

 In September 2011, Telstra Digital launched a new account services portal to help achieve its goal of managing 35% of Telstra's transactions.
 In October 2011, Telstra Digital announced a new mobile smartphone optimised version of its website.
 In November 2011, Telstra Digital launched an iPhone app on a trial basis as well as a new online mobile phone shop.

 In July 2012, Telstra Digital launched smartphone and Facebook apps for customers to manage their Telstra accounts and in November 2012, Telstra claimed that over 700,000 customers had downloaded those apps.
 In August 2013, Telstra revealed that the apps reached 2.5 million downloads.

 At a results announcement, CEO David Thodey remarked that "the group's new online strategy was delivering" in the context of a 28% reduction of inbound service calls.
 Telstra estimated that its digital program will provide productivity benefits of $100 million in the 2013 financial year from lower printing costs, decreasing commissions to third parties, and reduced dependence on call centre staff.

 In October 2012, Telstra's CEO David Thodey stated, "The rise of online and social media had 'fundamentally changed the way' which the company communicated with its customers".
 In a 2015 Deloitte report, Telstra disclosed that its "CrowdSupport" service community had generated 200,000 pieces of user-generated content.
 In August 2016, Telstra disclosed that "more than 60%" of visitors to "CrowdSupport" manage to find an answer on the community.

 In February 2013, Telstra introduced the ability to pay its bills via PayPal.
 And in June 2013, Telstra launched a new website, including the ability for customers to link their online accounts to their Facebook identity.

 In March 2014, Telstra announced a new digital development program called "Digital First" with a stated aim to conduct 65 to 70 percent of its transactions online.
-Telstra published a white paper sharing some key metrics of its digital and in 2020 a streaming platform in partnership with Walt Disney APAC under Sally Steer of Telstra InfraCo and Carl Anthony of Walt Disney, a comprehensive digital program:
+Telstra published a white paper sharing some key metrics of its digital and in 2020 a streaming platform in partnership with Walt Disney APAC under Sally Steer of Telstra InfraCo and Gerard Devan Group Executive APAC of Walt Disney, a comprehensive digital program: